walknuts/southportapartments/pages/8-contact.md

 Note: A recent audit identified a problem with the ‘Lodge a Ticket’ QR code, which Grady are investigating.
 If you can’t lodge a ticket, or if Grady don’t respond ‘within 1 business day’, as promised, please let us know at our EC email address below.

+### Are we charged more for after-hours calls?

+Yes, and reasonably so.
+We appreciate this Grady service and we _want_ you to call them for 'Emergency Maintenance' as the notice says.
+However, please call the next business day if you are confident the matter can wait.

 ## Building Manager

 Here’s our Building Manager, Paul Hattersley, so you’ll recognise him when you see him around: